A major European research partnership is to expand its collaborative projects to help tackle pressing global issues.

 Image: Adobe Stock.

-For further details, contact Ian Rosser in the University of Leeds press office via firstname.lastname@example.org.
+For further details, please contact Ian Rosser in the Press Office at the University of Leeds by email on email@example.com.